Jr-hackerman/PsyberStatusScanner/README.md

 =============

-    usage: psberstatusscanner.py [-h] -dl DOMAINS_LIST [-t TIMEOUT]
+    usage: psyberstatusscanner.py [-h] -dl DOMAIN_LIST [-t TIMEOUT] [-rl NUM_THREADS]

-    Check status codes of domains from a file
+    Check status codes for a list of domains

     options:
-      -h, --help            show this help message and exit -dl DOMAINS_LIST, --domains-list DOMAINS_LIST
+      -h, --help            show this help message and exit -dl DOMAIN_LIST, --domain_list DOMAIN_LIST
-                            File containing the list of domains
-      -t TIMEOUT, --timeout TIMEOUT
+                            File path of the list of domains -t TIMEOUT, --timeout TIMEOUT
-                            Timeout for the HTTP request
+                            Timeout for the HTTP requests
+      -rl NUM_THREADS, --num_threads NUM_THREADS
+                            Number of threads for the scanning

 -dl : specify the input file containing the list of domains